abrie/mapatlapi/README.md

 # About MapAtlApi

-This repository provides a microservice/cli and Go module for programmatic interaction with [MapATL](https://egis.atlantaga.gov/app/home/index.html).
+This repository provides an API to MapATL.
+The API is implemented in Go, importable as a module, runnable as CLI, or servable as a microservice.

 ## Technical Background